chr15m/bugout/README.md

 // send an encrypted message to a specific client b.send(clientpk, "Hello!");

-// whenever we see a new client in this group b.on("seen", function(pk) {
+// whenever we see a new client in this swarm b.on("seen", function(pk) {
   // e.g. send a message to the client we've seen with this pk });